 As you might have guessed from the photo, this is a story about underwear.
 However, let me begin by telling you not about underwear but the writer’s life, which is a solitary one.
 As a writer, I spend a lot of time at my laptop, watching the world go by from my fourth-floor, apartment window.
 So, one day this week I decided to take a walk.

 Let me state for the record that I did not forget my underwear.
-When I go commando, it is always an intentional act, which probably is best left for another blog.
+When I go commando, it is always an intentional act, which probably is best left for another post.
 But on this beautiful, autumn day, just as I turned the corner from my apartment, I realized I had not secured my debit card.
+You might say I had an unsecured debit card.

 In Ancient Greek mythology there was a river called Lethe that flowed through the underworld.
 It was said that when a person died, he had to drink from the river to forget his past and enter a new life.
 I must have “Lethe Natural Water” in my refrigerator, since, after walking for two hours, I had forgotten about the plastic in my underwear.
 The irony is that I remembered my shopping list and went to the grocery store before returning home.
 Usually, I write out the list but then leave it on my dresser.